speedcell4/parser/README.md

 | `crf2o-dep-zh`            | 89.22 | 86.15 |  237.40 |
 | `biaffine-dep-electra-zh` | 92.20 | 89.10 |  160.56 |

-We provide two pretrained multilingual models for dependency parsing and constituency parsing respectively.
+The multilingual dependency parsing model, named as `biaffine-dep-xlmr`, is trained on the merged 12 selected treebanks from Universal Dependencies (UD) v2.3 dataset by finetuning `xlm-roberta-large` from [Hugingface Transformers](https://github.com/huggingface/transformers).
-For dependency parsing, the model `biaffine-dep-xlmr` is trained on merged UD2.3 dataset using `xlm-roberta-large`.
+The following table lists the results of each language.
-We use [ISO 639-1 Language Codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) to represent languages from UD2.3/SPMRL datasets.
+We use [ISO 639-1 Language Codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) to represent these languages.

 | Language |  UAS  |  LAS  | Sents/s |
 | -------- | :---: | :---: | ------: |